 But the most notable and most abject apparent failure in history was Jesus of Nazareth.

-The language and measuring stick of the world is not the same as that of the Gospel.
+But the language and measuring stick of the world is not the same as that of the Gospel.
 After Good Friday, on Sunday, there was no talk of failure.
 There was no talk of failure on the day of Pentecost, when the power of God fell on all the friends of Jesus.
-What we celebrate today when we remember the cross and tomb is seen by the world as fools remembering a fool.
+What we celebrate today at the table, where we remember the cross and tomb is seen by the world as “fools remembering a fool”.
 But we sing Victory in Jesus.

 Throughout the past twenty centuries, those who have followed Jesus, and been his most useful servants, have also been seen by the world as failures.